 Upside: Transparent integration and automatable compatibility checks.

-Cost: Requires discipline in schema maintenance, migrations, and change documentation.
+Cost: Requires discipline around schema maintenance, migrations, and change documentation.

 Framework-agnostic

-The book is not promoting a specific library—the principles apply to any stack.
+The book does not promote a specific library; its principles apply to any stack.

 Limitations of the book